ncee-dp-tech-sme/hexstrike-ai-docker/README.md

 ### 🐳 Docker Installation

 **Quick start with pre-built environment including all 150+ security tools:**
+Note: the scripts are executed with sudo and the container is witg privileged enabled to guarantee all pentesting tools work without capability issues.

 ```bash
 # 1. Clone the repository